jonlamb-gh/blade-rs-workspace/README.md

-display utils, format as f64 in best-fit units plot modes, db, amp, power, rms-power, etc utils lib, things like FreqRange/Hops, downsample, etc
+display utils, format as f64 in best-fit units plot modes, db, amp, power, rms-power, etc utils lib, things like FreqRange/Hops, downsample, etc 'space' to pause the rendering
+'p' to save to image file